 Aura-FX is also fitted with an environmental sensor that measures ambient temperature (-40 to 85°C), internal pressure (300 to 1,100HPa), and relative humidity (0 to 100%RH).

 All measurements and trends are displayed on a series of user-friendly digital screens.
-Audible voice alarms with procedural instructions will prompt occupants to replace scrubbing chemicals or adjust oxygen supply levels in the refuge chamber as required.
+In addition, audible voice alarms with procedural instructions will prompt occupants to replace scrubbing chemicals or adjust oxygen supply levels in the refuge chamber as required.

 Aura-FX is standard on all new MineARC Refuge Chambers.
 It is also available to retrofit to most existing chambers during an upgrade or refurbishment.